 Let's describe the different user roles

-Before you start creating users and groups we strongly recommend you to read below the description of the four types of users within Mbook ELN.
+Before you start creating users and groups we strongly recommend you to read below the description of the five types of users within Mbook ELN.
 Please note that understanding the differences between an Admin and a Group Manager will be very important for this preliminary configuration step.

 You can see a summary of the user roles supported by Mbook below: